milaboratory/minnn/docs/source/appendix.rst

    minnn filter "GroupMaxNFraction(UMI) = 0.1"

 All filters that have :code:`group_name` as argument allow to use :code:`*` instead of group name.
-This option allows to apply filter to all groups in the input (except built-in groups :code:`R1`, :code:`R2` etc).
+This option allows to apply filter to all groups in the input (except built-in groups :code:`R1`, :code:`R2` etc unless filter description states that it includes built-in groups).
 Examples:

 .. code-block:: text